sandshrewmetaprotocols/alkanes-docs/docs/developers/intro.md

   </video>
 </div>

-# Meet Alkanes: A New Era for Bitcoin
+# Alkanes: A New Era for Bitcoin

 Alkanes is Bitcoin's first native smart contract platform and asset class.
 It empowers developers to build trustless decentralized applications and introduces a new category of programmable tokens that leverage Bitcoin's unparalleled security and decentralization.